Jezra.net

 the board and pieces inside of the bag There you have it friends, another board game in the bag! literally.

 While I had a lovely time making this game, it was also a wonderful lesson in woodcraft.
 Aside from teaching myself a fairly basic way to created tapered game pieces with a belt sander, I also learned that my square cutting skills have not improved at all, and that I should probably spend time making jigs to help me cut squares.
-A jib/tool for crafting tapered pieces wouldn't be bad either.
+A jig/tool for crafting tapered pieces wouldn't be bad either.

 And how does one play the game?
-A good explanation can be found at http://www.dragonheelslair.com/en/rulesbrandubh.php
+A good explanation can be found at https://www.mastersofgames.com/rules/Tafl-Brandubh-Rules.pdf

 Cheers,